SuperSamedi/DeckMenu_Native/README.md

 # DeckMenu
-Project for a deck menu for our Magic Game Nights' guests
+Deck menu project for our Magic Game Nights' guests